Augusto Pinochet: Economic policy

+This "dual system" also extended to insurance and social security services, as State-owned FONASA (National Healthcare Fund) was created in 1979 and the private and paid ISAPRES (Institutions of Previsional Health) were created in 1981.

 Wages decreased by 8%.
 Family allowances in 1989 were 28% of what they had been in 1970 and the budgets for education, health and housing had dropped by over 20% on average.
 The junta relied on the middle class, the oligarchy, foreign corporations, and foreign loans to maintain itself.
 Businesses recovered most of their lost industrial and agricultural holdings, for the junta returned properties to original owners who had lost them during expropriations, and sold other industries expropriated by Allende's Popular Unity government to private buyers.
 This period saw the expansion of business and widespread speculation.

 Financial conglomerates became major beneficiaries of the liberalized economy and the flood of foreign bank loans.
 Large foreign banks reinstated the credit cycle, as debt obligations, such as resuming payment of principal and interest installments, were honored.
 International lending organizations such as the World Bank, the International Monetary Fund, and the Inter-American Development Bank lent vast sums anew.
 Many foreign multinational corporations such as International Telephone and Telegraph (ITT), Dow Chemical, and Firestone, all expropriated by Allende, returned to Chile.
 Pinochet's policies eventually led to substantial GDP growth, in contrast to the negative growth seen in the early years of his administration, while public debt also was kept high mostly to finance public spending which even after the privatization of services was kept at high rates (though far less than before privatization), for example, in 1991 after one year of post-Pinochet democracy debt was still at 37.4% of the GDP.

-The Pinochet government implemented an economic model that had three main objectives: economic liberalization, privatization of state owned companies, and stabilization of inflation.
+The Pinochet government implemented an economic model that had three main objectives: economic liberalization, privatization of state-owned companies, and stabilization of inflation.
 In 1985, the government initiated a second round of privatization, revising previously introduced tariff increases and creating a greater supervisory role for the Central Bank.
 Pinochet's market liberalizations have continued after his death, led by Patricio Aylwin.
 According to a 2020 study in the Journal of Economic History, Pinochet sold firms at below-market prices to politically connected buyers.